 This is a modestly successful way to secure the denture, but in many instances even a perfectly fit denture will still have some wobble, leaving the wearer insecure when eating or speaking.

-Denture implants, based on the same technology used for dental replacement, provide a deep rooted, high leverage anchor point for dentures that resists wobble and allows great confidence in use.
+Denture implants, based on the same technology used for dental replacement, provide a deep rooted, high leverage anchor point for dentures that resists wobble and allows greater confidence in use.

 There are two primary forms of denture implants.
 The first, a standard sized implant, involves a titanium post which is surgically embedded in the bone of the upper or lower jaw.
 The implant is shielded for a number of months until the bone has grown around the post, and then is unshielded.